getspams/spams-devel/swig/python/README_spams2.5_python2.x.md

 # SPAMS 2.5 and python2.x

-This directory contains files to install the python interfaces to the functions of SPAMS library already interfaced with matlab.
+This directory contains files to install and use (at the end) the python interfaces to the functions of SPAMS library already interfaced with matlab.

 Manipulated objects are imported from numpy and scipy.
 Matrices should be stored by columns, and sparse matrices should be "column compressed".